yymurata/mediapipe311/README_DedEnvironment.md

-# MMpose 3.11 Dev Environment
+# Mediapipe 3.11 Dev Environment

 This repo provides a stable Docker-based development environment for MMpose using Python 3.11.
 For gait analysis scripts and usage, see `README.md`.